GixoXYZ/HyprlandDotFiles/README.md

 ## Installing Pywal

-If you want the regular Pywal, you can install it with `yay -S python-pywal`.
-But if you want 16 colors to be generated (which I use in this), you can install it by:
+This config is based on the regular Pywal which is installed with `yay -S python-pywal`.
+But if you want 16 colors to be generated, you can install it by:

 - Cloning [this](https://github.com/eylles/pywal16) repo
 - `cd` into the repo and run `pip3 install --user . --break-system-packages`